puppetlabs/relay-workflows/s3-restrict-public-write_acp-buckets/README.md

 - An AWS account.
 - An AWS IAM user with permissions to list and modify S3 buckets (if not run in dry run mode).
-- One or more running S3 buckets that are public and provide 'WRITE' access.
+- One or more S3 buckets that are public and provide 'WRITE' access.

 ## Run the workflow